aximgeo/tech-blog/our-experience-upgrading-to-typescript-2.1.md

 npm install --save @types/react
 ```

-This will save type definition file for react to the `nodemodules/@types/react`
+This will save the type definition file for react to the `nodemodules/@types/react`
 directory and save the dependency in package.json.

 This capabilitiy eliminates the need for `tsd`, `typings`, and the `typings.json`